Orchid: Asexual reproduction

 Some species, such as in the genera Phalaenopsis, Dendrobium, and Vanda, produce offshoots or plantlets formed from one of the nodes along the stem, through the accumulation of growth hormones at that point.
-These shoots are known as keiki.
+These shoots are known to horticulturalists as keiki.

+Epipogium aphyllum exhibits a dual reproductive strategy, engaging in both sexual and asexual seed production.
+The likelihood of apomixis playing a substantial role in successful reproduction appears minimal.
+Within certain petite orchid species groups, there is a noteworthy preparation of female gametes for fertilization preceding the act of pollination.

 Fruits and seeds

-The ovary typically develops into a capsule that is dehiscent by three or six longitudinal slits, while remaining closed at both ends.
+The ovary develops into a capsule that is dehiscent by three or six longitudinal slits in its sides.

-The seeds are generally almost microscopic and very numerous, in some species over a million per capsule.
+The seeds of orchids are almost microscopic and very numerous, in some species over a million per capsule.
 After ripening, they blow off like dust particles or spores.
 Most orchid species lack endosperm in their seed and must enter symbiotic relationships with various mycorrhizal basidiomyceteous fungi that provide them the necessary nutrients to germinate, so almost all orchid species are mycoheterotrophic during germination and reliant upon fungi to complete their lifecycles.
 Only a handful of orchid species have seed that can germinate without mycorrhiza, namely the species within the genus Disa with hydrochorous seeds.

-As the chance for a seed to meet a suitable fungus is very small, only a minute fraction of all the seeds released grow into adult plants.
-In cultivation, germination typically takes weeks.

-Horticultural techniques have been devised for germinating orchid seeds on an artificial nutrient medium, eliminating the requirement of the fungus for germination and greatly aiding the propagation of ornamental orchids.
-The usual medium for the sowing of orchids in artificial conditions is agar gel combined with a carbohydrate energy source.
-The carbohydrate source can be combinations of discrete sugars or can be derived from other sources such as banana, pineapple, peach, or even tomato puree or coconut water.
-After the preparation of the agar medium, it is poured into test tubes or jars which are then autoclaved (or cooked in a pressure cooker) to sterilize the medium.
-After cooking, the medium begins to gel as it cools.

-Taxonomy

-The taxonomy of this family is in constant flux, as new studies continue to clarify the relationships between species and groups of species, allowing more taxa at several ranks to be recognized.
-The Orchidaceae is currently placed in the order Asparagales by the APG III system of 2009.

-Five subfamilies are recognised.
-The cladogram below was made according to the APG system of 1998.
-It represents the view that most botanists had held up to that time.
-It was supported by morphological studies, but never received strong support in molecular phylogenetic studies.

-In 2015, a phylogenetic study showed strong statistical support for the following topology of the orchid tree, using 9 kb of plastid and nuclear DNA from 7 genes, a topology that was confirmed by a phylogenomic study in the same year.